ministryofjustice/hmpps-education-employment-ui/README.md

 Further reading: <https://github.community/t/workflow-isnt-enabled-in-repos-generated-from-template/136421>

 ## Manually branding from template app

 Run the `rename-project.bash` and create a PR.

 The rename-project.bash script takes a single argument - the name of the project and calculates from it the project description
 It then performs a search and replace and directory renames so the project is ready to be used.

 ## Ensuring slack notifications are raised correctly

 To ensure notifications are routed to the correct slack channels, update the `alerts-slack-channel` and `releases-slack-channel` parameters in `.circle/config.yml` to an appropriate channel.

+## Note: Using `nvm` (or [fnm](https://github.com/Schniz/fnm))

+run `nvm install --latest-npm` within the repository folder to use the correct version of node, and the latest version of npm.
+This matches the `engines` config in `package.json` and the CircleCI build config.

 ## Running the app

 The easiest way to run the app is to use docker compose to create the service and all dependencies.

 `docker-compose pull`

 `docker-compose up`

 ### Dependencies

 The app requires:

 * hmpps-auth - for authentication
 * redis - session store and token caching